nephilem90/git-additional-command/README.md

 * publish: push to remote the current branch, create a remote branch if necessary
 * rename: rename current branch
 * save: commit all change
+* save remote: commit all change and push
 * set-origin: set origin remote

 ## git-flow standard: